 - The fact that the employer is a participating employer or a member of a controlled group

-- Whether the Plan is maintained pursuant to one or more collective bargaining agreements, and that a copy of the agreement may be obtained upon request
+- Whether the plan is maintained pursuant to one or more collective bargaining agreements, and that a copy of the agreement may be obtained upon request

 - A prominent offer of assistance in a non-English language (depending on the number of participants who are literate in the same non-English language)

-- Identity of insurer(s), if any
+- Identity of the insurer(s), if any

 - Additional requirements for Group Health Plan SPDs:

-- Detailed description of Plan provisions and exclusions (e.g., copays, deductibles, coinsurance, eligible expenses, network provider provisions, prior authorization and utilization review requirements, dollar limits, day limits, visit limits, and the extent to which new drugs, preventive care, and medical tests and devices are covered) A link to network providers should also be provided.
+- Detailed description of plan provisions and exclusions (e.g., copays, deductibles, coinsurance, eligible expenses, network provider provisions, prior authorization and utilization review requirements, dollar limits, day limits, visit limits, and the extent to which new drugs, preventive care, and medical tests and devices are covered) A link to network providers should also be provided.
 Plan limits, exceptions, and restrictions must be conspicuous.

-- Information regarding COBRA, HIPAA, and other federal mandates such as Women's Health Cancer Rights Act, preexisting condition exclusion, special enrollment rules, mental health parity, coverage for adopted children, Qualified Medical Support Orders, and minimum hospital stays following childbirth.
+- Information regarding COBRA, HIPAA, and other federal mandates such as the Women's Health Cancer Rights Act, preexisting condition exclusion, special enrollment rules, mental health parity, coverage for adopted children, Qualified Medical Support Orders, and minimum hospital stays following childbirth.

 - Name and address of health insurer(s), if any

-- Description of the role of health insurers (i.e., whether the Plan is insured by an insurance company or the insurance company is merely providing administrative services)
+- Description of the role of health insurers (i.e., whether the plan is insured by an insurance company or the insurance company is merely providing administrative services)